 Short, strong and well proportioned.
 Level topline.
 Ribs well sprung.
 Strong loin with moderate tuck up.

-Hindlegs well‑muscled, with good turn of stifle; straight when viewed from rear.
+Hindlegs well‑muscled.
+Good turn of stifle; straight when viewed from rear.

 Medium length, clipped with a tuft of hair to resemble a plume.
 Carried gaily on the move.